-A) You will want to reference [Download not found].
-Most notably, gypsum board that has been exposed to sewage or flood waters must be replaced.
+A) You will want to reference GA-231-2015 Assessing Water Damage to Gypsum Board.
+Most notably, a gypsum panel that has been exposed to sewage or flood waters must be replaced.
 The levels of bacteria, such as E. coli, can be hundreds of times above safe levels in flood water.
 Also, hydrocarbons from underground gas storage tanks and fuel leaks from submerged vehicles can be present.
 Often, the board will need to be removed anyway to assess the underlying substructure.

 Q) Is there a way to ensure that the gypsum board selected for my home restoration is code compliant?

 A) Reference GA-1000-2017 Identification of Gypsum Board.
 This two-page publication will help you identify the criteria that are enforced in the United States and Canada for the sale and installation of gypsum board.
 Ensuring you are using gypsum board that meets the ASTM C1396 Standard Specification for Gypsum Board standard will help avoid code violations.
 Gypsum board manufactured by Gypsum Association member companies conforms to all requirements of ASTM C1396.
 Never use drywall that is not labeled appropriately.
 Building codes throughout the United States require each individual sheet of gypsum board have the following information legibly printed on the back surface of each board, parallel to the bound edge of the board:

 - The name of the manufacturing company or a unique alpha code identifying the name of the manufacturing company.
 The decision to print the name of the company or to create and use a unique code is at the discretion of the company.

 - A code identifying the manufacturing facility and, where applicable in a multi‐line facility, the production line.